Corey Bailey

 more.
 Water base conductive silver paint is usually more expensive.

-anything between the heads and the head block or the head block and the
+between the heads and the head block or the head block and the chassis, a

 Please contact me with any questions or ideas.